metaclips/solana_tx_agent/docs/architecture.md

 - Receive an already signed encoded transaction request.
 - Connect to an already running MCP server over HTTP.
 - Query MCP tools for live state.
-- Build the minimal context the LLM needs.
+- Build the minimal context needed for a structured operational decision.
-- Ask the AI agent for a structured operational decision.
+- Select an action for the signed payload.
 - Validate that decision locally against policy limits.
 - Execute only allowed MCP write tools.
 - Record every input, decision, policy, and outcome.